 Palmer was recruited again in 2013 to lead a rural school district with several outstanding labor contracts.
 Palmer settled three contracts in one year and helped implement the new Common Core standards.
 Part of the implementation effort included freeing up funds from places where they weren’t effectively improving the program and reinvesting those dollars in programs, curriculum and teachers.

-One of the ways to find out how he did that is to read his new solutions-based book coming out in 2016 called “Why We Failed: 40 Years of Education Reform.”
+One of the ways to find out how he did that is to read his new solutions-based book “Why We Failed: 40 Years of Education Reform.”

 While the Vietnam War put his formal education on hold, Palmer eventually obtained his Master’s in Physics Education and a Certificate of Advanced Study in Educational Administration from the State University of New York at New Paltz.